SyndicateClu/TMQBFFL/Constitution.md

 If your question pertains to a feature provided by our [fantasy football hosting provider](https://sleeper.app/), please utilize their [support resources](https://support.sleeper.app/en/) before contacting a league officer.

 For league-specific issues, please contact the league commissioner first.
-If the league commissioner is unavailable, contact one of the co-commissioners.
+If the league commissioner is unavailable, contact the co-commissioner.

 If you cannot contact a commissioner or co-commissioner, and your issue is time-sensitive (for instance, if you are requesting a roster modification because you don't have access to the Internet), please use the league message board to make your request.
 In this way, we can verify the time of your request and make your roster change retroactively if necessary.

 ### League Commissioner ###
 __Rob Myers__

-- Phone
+- Text Message
   - (240) 252-4895
 - Email
   - rhmyers74@gmail.com